llaszkie/vue-js-workshop/docs/list-products.md

 </script>
 ```

-Now open up the command line, run `npm run dev` from the project root, point your browser to http://localhost:8080 and watch your beautiful product list.
+Now open up the command line, run `yarn dev` from the project root, point your browser to http://localhost:8080 and watch your beautiful product list.

 ![Product list image](/docs/images/product-list.png)